uoregon-libraries/uolib-primo-nui/README.md

 docker-compose run --rm server gulp create-package
 ```

-Select a package when prompted (typically this will be UO), and you'll have a
+Select a package when prompted (typically this will be `01ALLIANCE_UO-UO`), and
-new zip file in your local `packages` directory.
+you'll have a new zip file in your local `packages` directory.